 - Proliferation: Stimulation of cell regeneration and collagen production

-- Remodeling: Improvement of scarring and skin structure
+- Remodeling: Improvement of scar formation and skin structure

-What makes natural propolis treatment so effective is its broad antimicrobial spectrum.
+What makes propolis a natural treatment so effective is its broad antimicrobial spectrum.
 Unlike synthetic antibiotics, which often only work against specific types of bacteria, propolis shows activity against:

 - Gram-positive bacteria: Staphylococcus aureus, Streptococcus pyogenes